 Use glue and attach the tabs to the centers of the wings.
 They should taper outward toward the nose.
 Again, this step is shown in the video.

 Two wing shapes are in the plans.
 If you're going to come up with your own wing designs, try to make them so the median chord is in the same position (relative to the nose of the airplane) as the other wings.
-This will mean less fiddling with the nose cap to find a good center of gravity.

 Step 8: Place Wing and Nose Cap